SWEG-2016EC-Batch/Pied-Pipers/ETS0852_Leoul_Zerihun/Activity_2/Activity_2.md/Salary.md

+# Problem Statement
-Design an algorithm and write a program to read an employee name weekly working hours, bonus rate per hour and base salary and find the employees gross-salary, net salary and bonus payment.
-(Hint: pension rate – 5%,tax: 15%).
+The program calculates an employee's gross salary, net salary, and bonus payment based on their weekly working hours, bonus rate per hour, and base salary.
+## Problem analysis

-The problem requires an employee's name, weekly working hours, bonus rate per hour, and base salary entered by the user.
-Pension rate and tax rate are constant.The output required is the gross salary, net salary, and bonus payment of the employee.
+* The user should enter the name of the employee, bonus rate, base salary and weekly working hours.Pension rate (5%) and tax rate (15%) are constants.

+* The output will be the gross salary, net salary and bonus payment of the employee.
-The algorithm would be:

-step 1 - Start

-step 2 - Accept the employee's name, weekly working hours, bonus rate per hour, and base salary

-step 3 - check the validity of weekly working hours, bonus rate per hour, and base salary (inputs are greaterthan zero ,are not characters or symbols)

-     3.1 if weekly working hours, bonus rate per hour, and base salary are valid, goto step 4
+*
+## Steps

+1. **Start**

+2. **Accept inputs**:
+   - Employee's name.
+   - Weekly working hours.
+   - Bonus rate per hour.
+   - Base salary.

+3. **Check inputs**:

-     3.2 if weekly working hours, bonus rate per hour, and base salary are invalid, print invalid input and goto step 10
+   3.1.
+If weekly working hours, bonus rate per hour, and base salary are valid (greaterthan zero and numeric), proceed to step 4.

-step 4 - Calculate bonus payment as the product of bonus rate per hour by weekly working hours.

-step 5 - Calculate gross salary as the sum of bonus payment and base salary

-step 6 - Calculate pension as the product of gross salary and pension rate

-step 7 - Calculate tax as the product of gross salary and tax rate.
+   3.2.
+If any input is invalid, print "Invalid input" and go to step 10.

+4. **Calculate bonus payment** as Weekly Working Hours times by Bonus Rate Per Hour.

+5. **Calculate gross salary** as Base Salary plus Bonus Payment.

+6. **Calculate pension** as Gross Salary times by Pension Rate (0.05).

+7. **Calculate tax** as Gross Salary times by Tax Rate (0.15).

-step 8 - Calculate net salary as the difference between gross salary and the sum of tax and pension
+8. **Calculate net salary** as the difference of Gross Salary by the sum of Tax and Pension.

-step 9 - print gross salary, net salary, bonus payment, and the employee's name

-step 10 - Stop
+9. **Print**:
+   *  Employee Name,
+   *  Gross Salary,
+   *  Net Salary, and
+   *  Bonus Payment.

+10. **Stop**